-When configuring LEPS-U, each user who should be able to authenticate client devices on the Wi-Fi receives an individual passphrase.
-LEPS-U profiles are used to avoid having to repeat all of the settings for every new user.
-You then create the LEPS-U users with their individual passphrases and link them to one of the LEPS-U profiles created previously.
-Profiles Configure LEPS-U profiles here and link them to an SSID.
-You can then assign the LEPS-U profiles to the LEPS-U users.
+When configured in LEPS, each user who should be able to authenticate client devices on the WLAN receives an individual passphrase.
+LEPS profiles are used to avoid having to repeat all of the settings for every new user.
+You then create the LEPS users with their individual passphrases and link them to one of the LEPS profiles created previously.